-Trying to figure out why one little federal excise tax is not based solely on weight, volume, or potency (alcohol content), I’ve been stumped And I still am.
+Trying to figure out why one little federal excise “sin” tax is not based solely on weight, volume, or potency (alcohol content), I’ve been stumped.
+And I still am.
 It’s the tax on large cigars — 52.75% of sales price but not to exceed $402.60 per 1,000.
 The key advantage for expensive cigars is not the percentage base, but the 40-cent per unit cap — regardless of weight.
 Meanwhile, it turns out that makers of small cigars, taxed, like cigarettes, at $1.01 per pack of 20, have deliberately increased their size to cross over into the “large cigar” category – and pay only the ad valorem tax.
+To be sure, the excise tax on firearms in section 4181 is imposed by percentage of price — how could it not be?
+(Note that one other federal excise tax, the 12% retail tax on heavy trucks, is collected at retail, unlike the standard sin taxes.
+Code section 4051.
+Here’s more on the collection point, from A.I.:

 Why do we have this unique tax base?
 Asking around among tax people, I get these explanations for the ad valorem (percentage of price) tax base: “It appears that in 1868 the tax on cigars was not based on sale price .
 The concept of taxing large cigars at different rates based upon the sales price dates back to the Revenue Act of 1917.
 There is not much easily findable history to this except that it was intended to raise money for World War I.”